-An active media personality, Mr. Parker hosted the television series Whole Notes, on Bravo! and CBC Radio’s Up and Coming.
-His YouTube channel features the Concerto Chat video series with illuminating discussions of the piano concerto repertoire.
+An active media personality, Mr. Parker hosted the television Series Whole Notes on Bravo and CBC Radio’s Up and Coming.
+His You Tube channel showcases the Concerto Chat video series with illuminating discussions of the piano concerto repertoire.

-A committed educator, Jon Kimura Parker is professor of Piano at the Shepherd School of Music at Rice University.
+A committed educator, Jon Kimura Parker is professor of piano at the Shepherd School of Music at Rice University.
 His students have won international piano competitions, performed with major orchestras across the U.S., and given recitals in Amsterdam, Beijing, New York, and Moscow.
-He has lectured at the Juilliard School, the Steans Institute, New York University, and Yale University.
+He has lectured at the Juilliard School, Colburn, Steans Institute, New York University, and Yale University.
 Mr. Parker is also artistic advisor of the Orcas Island Chamber Music Festival, where he has given world premieres of new works by Peter Schickele and Jake Heggie.

-Jon Kimura Parker studied with Edward Parker and Keiko Parker privately, Lee Kum-Sing at the Vancouver Academy of Music and the University of British Columbia, Robin Wood at the Victoria Conservatory, Marek Jablonski at the Banff Centre, and Adele Marcus at the Juilliard School.
-He won the Gold Medal at the 1984 Leeds International Piano Competition.
+Parker studied with Edward Parker and Keiko Parker privately, Lee Kum-Sing at the Vancouver Academy of Music and the University of British Columbia, Robin Wood at the Victoria Conservatory, Marek Jablonski at the Banff Centre, and Adele Marcus at the Juilliard School.
+He won the Gold medal at the 1984 Leeds International Piano Competition.
 He lives in Houston with his wife, violinist Aloysia Friedmann, and their daughter Sophie.